opengento/magento2-downgrade-ee-ce/README.md

-# Migration Tool for Magento Commerce to Magento OpenSource
+# Migration Tool for Adobe Commerce to Magento Open Source

+> Also known as Adobe Commerce to Magento Open Source
+> Also known as Adobe Commerce Cloud to Magento Open Source.
+> Also known as Magento Commerce to Magento Open Source.
 > Also known as Magento Enterprise (EE) to Magento Community (CE).

 This migrating tool allows to downgrade the database schema without altering the data.
 The major difference between the